aminravanbakhsh/ML-for-Bioinformatics/Homeworks/HW_1/Readme.md

-## Pragnosis of diabetes and treatment cost predicition
+## Prognosis of diabetes and treatment cost predicition

 Datasets:
 - Diabetes